 Proposed Interpretive Material 1011-1 (IM-1011-1) is added to create a safe harbor for certain changes that are presumed not to be material and therefore do not require a member to submit an application for approval of the change.
-NASD Regulation requests comment on whether the limitations in the Interpretive Material are set at appropriate levels.

-The safe harbor would not be available to members that have "disciplinary history."
-"Disciplinary history" means a finding of a violation in the past five years by the SEC, a self-regulatory organization, or a foreign financial regulatory authority of one or more of the following provisions (or comparable foreign provisions):

-- Section 15(b)(4)(E) of the Securities Exchange Act of 1934 (failure to supervise);

-- Section 17(a) of the Securities Act of 1933 (fraudulent interstate transactions);
+The safe harbor would not be available to members that have a "disciplinary history."
+"Disciplinary history" means a finding of a violation by the member or a principal of the member in the past five years by the Commission, a self-regulatory organization, or a foreign financial regulatory authority of one or more of the following provisions (or comparable foreign provisions): Section 15(b)(4)(E) of the Securities Exchange Act of 1934 (failure to supervise); Section 17(a) of the Securities Act of 1933 (fraudulent interstate transactions); SEC Rules 10b-5 (fraud and manipulation), and 15g-1 through 15g-9 (penny stock rules); NASD Rules 2110 (just and equitable principles of trade), 2120 (fraud and manipulation), 2310 (suitability), 2330 (protection of customer securities and funds), 2440 (fair prices and commissions), 3010 (failure to supervise only), 3310 (manipulative and deceptive quotations), and 3330 (payments to influence market prices); and MSRB Rules G-19 (suitability), G-30 (prices and commissions), and G-37(b) & (c) (political contributions).

-- SEC Rules-

-- 10b-5 (fraud and manipulation), and

-- 15g-1 through 15g-9 (penny stock rules);

-- NASD Rules-

-- 2110 (just and equitable principles of trade),

-- 2120 (fraud and manipulation),

-- 2310 (suitability),

-- 2330 (protection of customer securities and funds),

-- 2440 (fair prices and commissions),

-- 3010 (failure to supervise requirements only),

-- 3310 (manipulative and deceptive quotations), and

-- 3330 (payments to influence

-market prices); and

-- MSRB Rules-

-- G-19 (suitability),

-- G-30 (prices and commissions), and

-- G-37(b) & (c) (political contributions).